jandsonrj/jandsonrj/README.md

 <!--Jandev readme-->
 <h1><b>Hello there, I'm <span>Jandson</span> :)</b></h1>

-<p><b>Welcome to my GitHub profile!
+<p><b>Welcome to my Github profile!
 Here, you can explore my projects and witness how I'm making strides in the tech world as a Frontend Developer.
 Feel free to connect and collaborate with me, as I'm eager to join forces and craft some remarkable web experiences together!</b></p>

 <!-- If you're seeing this, congratulations...
 Now, Can you provide me with a challenge? :) -->
 <!--"Any application that can be written in JavaScript, will eventually be written in JavaScript." – Jeff Atwood, Author, Entrepreneur, and Cofounder of StackOverflow.-->